Our Eligibility Guidelines

 • For-profit news outlets must be independently owned, i.e., not primarily or majority-owned by a publicly-traded company, newspaper chain, hedge fund, or private equity firm and/or political or religious institution.

-For Individual Journalists
+For Independent Journalists

 • Be based in the U.S.